-The past is virtually recaptured on a daily basis in “Local Boys,” a look at contempo SoCal surfer culture with a mid-’60s feel that’s almost uncanny.
+The past is virtually recaptured on a daily basis in “Local Boys,” a look at contempo Southern California surfer culture with a mid-’60s feel that’s almost uncanny.
+Formulaic and no more than competently made, modest item gets by on some heartfelt performances and genuine expressions of emotional need on the part of its lower-middle-class characters, whose lives would be vacant indeed were it not for what surfing brings them.
 Traditional dramatic approach and lack of major names mark this as a theatrical also-ran in today’s market.
 TV and vid beckon.

 Without a trace of nostalgia or self-consciousness, director Ron Moler, who produced “Endless Summer II” and previously helmed “The Runner,” presents a world in which the worst teen violence amounts to some slashed tires and trashed surfboards, and the sexual hookups are as G-rated as in any of the Frankie-and-Annette beach romps of four decades ago.

 More lifelike, however, are the emotional traumas.
 Good-looking teen Randy (Eric Christian Olsen), whose precious surfing time is curtailed by work detail at Malibu Chicken, is coping as well as can be expected with heavy big-brother responsibilities brought about by the death of his cop father.
 His brother Skeet (Jeremy Sumpter) tries to keep up with Randy and his high school buddies, but at only 12 is simply unable to process his emotions with any maturity.
 Patient and well-adjusted as she is, mom Jessica (Stacy Edwards) has to work long hours and can’t possibly compete with the thick mix of resentment and testosterone in the house.